block42-blockchain-company/thornode-telegram-bot/README.md

 ### [Docker Standalone](#docker-standalone)
 To run the bot as a docker container, make sure you have docker installed (see: https://docs.docker.com/get-docker).

-Navigate to the root directory of this repository and execute the following commands:
-The environment includes a mongodb instance as well as the [Tendermint Client](https://github.com/block42-blockchain-company/tendermint-block-parser)

 Build the thornode bot docker image as described in the `Dockerfile`: